 The ClimateCrete Solution

-At Saudi Arabia’s King Abdullah University for Science and Technology (KAUST), scientists have developed a technology that can make nearly any type of sand suitable for concrete, and KAUST spin out ClimateCrete aims to commercialize the groundbreaking technology.
+At Saudi Arabia’s King Abdullah University for Science and Technology (KAUST), scientists have developed a technology that can make nearly any type of sand or excavated material into concrete-ready aggregate with highly competitive economics.
+KAUST spun out ClimateCrete to commercialize the groundbreaking technology.

 ClimateCrete is the fruit of a long-term collaboration at King Abdullah University of Science and Technology (KAUST) between a Chemical Engineer Dr. Jorge Gascon and a world-famous architect William McDonough, FAIA, INT.
 FRIBA, both deeply committed to addressing resource depletion and global warming.